#1 Home Improvement Retailer

 Do I have to harden off my seedlings before planting them outside?

-Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
-Check your seed packet to see if it likes shade, full sun, or partial sun, as well as what time of year it should be planted.
-Space your plants as described on the seed packet for best results so your plant babies have room to flourish.
+Before you plant, make sure that your plant will have the right amount of sun, the soil is healthy, and it's warm enough outside.
+Check your seed envelope to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described on the seed envelope for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?